gaganpree99/BloodLife/README.md

-# Read Me for Assignment 4: Gaganpreet Singh (B00819217)
+# Assignment 4: Gaganpreet Singh (B00819217)

-From the 2 features I had selected in Assignment 3, i.e. Report Managemnet and Frequently Asked Questions (FAQ's), I have selected to implement the latter.
+From the two features I had selected in Assignment 3, i.e. Report Managemnet and Frequently Asked Questions (FAQ's), I have selected to implement the latter.

 # Frequently Asked Question (FAQ's)
 Apart from a list of Frequently asked questions, a user will has an option to send the query to the organisation.